Julio Franco: Awards and highlights

-If he was really born before 1958, then Franco may hold MLB records for oldest to steal a base and oldest to appear in the postseason.

 Personal life

 Franco is a practicing Christian.
 In a 2005 interview with the Baptist Press, he said, "I’ve been a Christian for 15 years," and added, "I want to play until I’m 50 years old.
 I know that my body is the temple of the Holy Spirit and I want to keep my body healthy.
 I believe the key to that is discipline and obedience.”